 Students with additional support needs

-- Disability Services at Glasgow.
+- Disability Services at the University of Glasgow.

 Going abroad for an extended period of time may have an impact on your eligibility for any Disability or other benefits you currently received.
 We recommend checking with the SRC Advice Centre.